moritzvieli/rocketshow/docs/getting-started/getting-started.md

 ## Installing Rocket Show on a Pi

 I recommend running Rocket Show on the latest model of Pi (currently the Pi 5).
 New software images of Rocket Show will only be built for the latest model.
-As a result some newer dependencies won't work on the older models of Pi.
+As a result some newer dependencies might not work on the older models of Pi.
 This guide's primary focus will be on the Pi 5 although I will document some the known issues with the Pi 4.
+I've never tried running Rocket Show on a Pi 3.

 ### Plug all your devices into the Pi (see Appendix A for a list of my devices)